Yousef Al-Salem

 Yousef Al-Salem (يوسف السالم, 4 May 1985 – 12 February 2023) was a Saudi Arabian professional footballer who played as a striker for several clubs most notably Al-Ettifaq and Al-Hilal.
+He was a member of the Saudi Arabia national team from 2007 to 2013.

 Career

 Al-Salem began his career at Al-Qadsiah and made his debut during the 2004–05 season.
 Following the club's relegation to the First Division in 2008, Al-Salem joined Al-Shabab.
 In his single season with the club, Al-Salem won the King Cup and Prince Faisal bin Fahd Cup.
 In July 2009, Al-Salem joined Al-Ettifaq on a four-year contract.
 He scored 52 goals in 132 appearances in his four seasons at the club.
 Following the expiry, Al-Salem joined Al-Hilal on a free transfer.
 Despite not establishing himself as a starter for the club, Al-Salem went on to make 66 appearances and scored 10 goals with the club.
 He also won three titles with Al-Hilal.
 In September 2016, Al-Salem returned to Al-Ettifaq following his release by Al-Hilal.
 In March 2020, after almost two years without a club, Al-Salem joined Saudi Second Division side Al-Jubail on a six-month contract.
 In October 2020, Al-Salem joined Al-Thoqbah.

 Al-Salem was a full international, who earned caps at all youth levels.
 He helped the under-23 side win the 2008 GCC U-23 Championship.
 He made his senior debut in 2007 and scored three goals for the senior side.